Build and test runbooks

 To build a runbook, you drag activities onto the workspace.
 Activities are the building blocks of runbooks.
 In general, individual activities perform three actions:

 Publish new data

-For more information about types of activities, see Control runbook activities.
+For more information about the types of activities, see Control runbook activities.

 Runbook Designer Panes

 The Runbook Designer interface is organized into the following four panes.